cbartram/nanoleaf-layout/README.md

 };
 ```

-By adding a Hexadecimal color code property into the position data it will tell nanoleaf-layout to change the color of that particular panel
+By adding a Hexadecimal color code property into the position data it will tell nanoleaf-layout to change the color of that particular panel.
+You can do the same thing with the `strokeColor` property to control the stroke color of the panel instance. **strokeColor** is no longer a valid or supported prop as of version `2.1.2`

 The new positionData will look something like this